-Are you a student Information Science or Computer Science at the Radboud Universiteit and interested in carrying out your master or bachelor project under my supervision?
-Have a look at my topics or simply make an appointment.
+Are you a master student in HCI or AI at Utrecht University and interested in carrying out your master or bachelor project under my supervision?
+Check out my Konjoin profile, have a look at my topics or simply make an appointment.

 Between 2011 and 2017, I was responsible for the Master-level lecture series "User Modelling and Personalisation" at the Leibniz Universität Hannover, Germany.
 As can be observed from the slides (available online), I put a strong emphasis on the intuition behind statistical methods, predictive techniques, evaluation setups and design approaches.
 I believe that examples and discussions of advantages and drawbacks of several alternatives for different situations are more important than detailed, lengthy explanations of algorithms or statistical tests (for this, we use a wide range of hands-on exercises).